Guitar Hero Live

 Player types, from beginner to those with experience of the franchise, were researched, validated and used to help map all aspects of gameplay, menu interaction and in-game economics.

-With so many ideas coming from the design team my initial priority was to record and prioritise objectives, features and functionality into a cohesive output that could be reviewed and iterated on.
+With many ideas coming from the design team my initial priority was to record and prioritise objectives, features and functionality into a cohesive output that could be reviewed and iterated on.

 By capturing business requirements and mapping them to features, functions and content areas I was able to facilitate discussions and testing to refine the underlying architecture of the environment.